syncfusion-content/javascript-docs/js/Currency/Behavior-Settings.md

 ## Decimal Places

-The command **decimalPlaces** declares the decimal point to the value of **CurrencyTextBox** control.
+The property **decimalPlaces** declares the decimal point to the value of **CurrencyTextBox** control.
 The default value of decimalPlaces is 0 in CurrencyTextBox control.

 ### Configure Decimal Places